nrkn/js13k-2023/README.md

 We will use a basic entity component system, with a simple update and draw loop

-OK - go draw some assets and come back!
+- OK - go draw some assets and come back!
+- Drew assets!

 # log